 After teasing the product across their social platforms, Oppo has finally revealed the Oppo R1, the company’s latest mid-range smartphone.
 The Oppo R1 (R829T) is an upgraded version of the Oppo R819, that we reviewed recently.
 It comes with a 5-inch (1280 x 720 pixels) IPS display with Corning Gorilla glass 3 protection, powered by a 1.3 GHz quad-core MediaTek MT6582 processor and runs on Color OS based on Android 4.2.
 The phone is just 7.1mm thick, 0.3mm thinner than the Oppo R819 and weighs 140 grams.
 It has a 8-megapixel rear camera with f/2.0 aperture and LED flash and a 5-megapixel front-facing camera.

-The phone has a unique design with gold rim on the sides and has a ceramic back, similar to the Oppo N1, which is just 0.5mm thick.
+The phone has a unique design with gold rim on the sides and has a glass back, which is just 0.5mm thick.
 It packs a 2410 mAh battery under the non-removable back cover and comes with dual (micro) SIM support with support for TD-SCDMA on one SIM and GSM support on the other SIM.
 Oppo is yet to announce the global variant of the phone with GSM and WCDMA support.

 It has Dirac HD audio technology with customized acoustic optimization for headphones and second-gen Smart PA amplifier.
 This would compete with the recently launched Huawei Honor 3C that has similar specifications.